Starting Your Search

 Individuals held within prisons and corrections facilities have been either charged with a crime or convicted of a crime.
 Individuals who have been charged with a crime are incarcerated until they are brought to trial or released.
 Those who are officially charged with a crime will remain in a prison or jail facility until they completed the duration of their sentence.

-An inmate is a person confined to an institution such as a prison (as a convict) or hospital (as a patient).
+An inmate is a person who is confined to an institution such as a prison (as a convict) or hospital (as a patient).

 What are Corrections?